Culture Trip stands with

 A grad and lifetime fan of the University of Texas, Matthew McConaughey still makes frequent appearances at the school’s football games.
 In 2014, he appeared in a series of Lincoln Motor commercials that showcased the majestic Austin skyline.
 The actor also volunteers with various organizations around town, such as Meals on Wheels and his own philanthropy, the “Just Keep Livin” Foundation, which sets up health and mindfulness programs in inner-city high schools.

 Award-winning actress Sandra Bullock splits her time between Los Angeles and Austin, and she even filmed a large portion of Miss Congeniality in the city.
 In addition to acting, she also founded a production company, Fortis Films, and in 2006, she opened the now-shuttered Bess Bistro in downtown Austin.
 Today, she owns a popular florist, coffee shop, bakery and deli hybrid called Walton’s Fancy & Staple.

-Actor Elijah Wood has been spotted at Austin’s restaurants and sometimes DJs events, but he spends most of his time away from the public eye.
+Actor Elijah Wood has been spotted at Austin’s restaurants and sometimes DJs events, but he spends most of his time out of the public eye.
 He currently resides in a Victorian mansion, which he bought in 2012, in the trendy Boudin Creek neighborhood.
 In a recent interview, he expressed his hope to bring more film opportunities to Austin.

-Austin is home to both Lance Armstrong and the headquarters of his non-profit, LIVESTRONG Foundation, which provides resources and a community to empower those affected by cancer.
+Austin is home to both Lance Armstrong and the headquarters of the non-profit he founded, the LIVESTRONG Foundation, which provides resources and a community to empower those affected by cancer.
 He also owns Mellow Johnny’s, a hybrid bike shop, café and cycling training center.